giantswarm/docs/src/content/tutorials/fleet-management/cluster-management/migration-to-cluster-api/_index.md

    - This will roll the master nodes of the cluster.
    - This could be done as part of a planned major cluster upgrade, to make use of an already planned node roll.
 3. Wait until all Service Account tokens have been renewed
-   - For [bound service account tokens](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#bound-service-account-token-volume) this happens either when the Pod gets deleted or after a defined lifespan (by default, that is 1 hour).
+   - For [bound service account tokens](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#bound-service-account-token-volume) this happens either when the Pod gets deleted or after a defined lifespan (1 hour by default).
 This could be forced by rolling all the worker nodes, which would delete and re-schedule all Pods.
    - If [long-lived tokens are in use via `Secret` objects](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#manual-secret-management-for-serviceaccounts), these will need to be re-created and re-distributed manually.
 4. Remove the Vintage issuer from the cluster configuration values (`cluster.providerIntegration.controlPlane.kubeadmConfig.clusterConfiguration.apiServer.serviceAccountIssuers`).
 Important notes:
    - All Service Account tokens issued by the Vintage issuer will no longer be accepted by the cluster's Kubernetes API, so make sure all tokens are renewed (step 3.).